EWC-consortium/eudi-wallet-rfcs/ewc-rfc010-long-term-certifice-qes-creation.md

 ### 4.4.1: Signature Authorization

+The responsibility for the signature authorization is under the RQeS Provider.
+The Strong Customer Authentication is performed using two factors, that generally could be choosen by the user among possession, knowledge or inherence, so the authorization flow has different options that could foresee the engagement of the wallet or not.
-The signature authorization in CSC api v2 framework foresees the **transaction data binding** with the authorization process through the "pushed_authorize" api.
+The signature authorization in CSC api v2 framework addresses the **transaction data binding** with the authorization process through the "pushed_authorize" api.
 The RQeS Provider collects all document data in order to be able to guarantee that the user authorization is specifically bound to this transaction and not misused.

-The responsibility for the signature authorization is under the RQeS Provider.
-The Strong Customer Authentication is performed using two factors, that generally could be choosen by the user among possession, knowledge or inherence, so the authorization flow has different options that could foresee the engagement of the wallet or not:
+> [Note!]
+>For enabling a more secure and confident authorization process, the user wallet could be engaged with a presentation request that could include signing document URIs and hashes that could be shown to the user allowing direct check of conformance about "sign what you see".
+This could be managed with a self attested signature authorization credential.
+>OID4VP v24 technical specification addresses the transaction types with a specific data model for each type [5] (the focus is on payment and signature).
+In this document there are well described examples for the signature usecase.
+As now this is still a draft.
+> Currently, the RI Wallet and verifier do not support this feature.

 ```mermaid
    sequenceDiagram